sgtFloyd/mtg-db/README.md

 - **release_date**: Required string.
 The calendar date of the set's release.
 In the case of some older sets, the closest known date is used.
 -  ~**block**~: _Deprecated._ Optional string.
 A group of sequential expansion<sup>[2]</sup> sets with shared mechanics or flavor.
 Also used to group supplemental<sup>[3]</sup> sets by product line.
 - **code**: Required string.
 The unique code used to identify the set.
 By default the expansion code from **[Gatherer]** is used, with exceptions defined in [set_code_overrides.yml](script/data/set_code_overrides.yml)
   - Often a three-character string.
-Notable exceptions are Masterpiece Series, Duel Decks, and Guild Kits with codes `mps_kld`, `dd3_dvd`, `gk1_golgari`, etc.
+Notable exceptions are Masterpiece sets, Duel Decks and Guild Kits with codes `mps_kld`, `dd3_dvd`, `gk1_golgari` etc.

 [Gatherer]: http://gatherer.wizards.com/Pages/Default.aspx
 [URZA.co]: https://urza.co/m